containers/podman.io/docs/commands/podman-unshare.md

 ## Exit Codes

 The exit code from `podman unshare` gives information about why the container failed to run or why it exited.
-When `podman unshare` commands exit with a non-zero code, the exit codes follow the `chroot` standard, see below:
+When `podman unshare` c(commands exit with a non-zero code, the exit codes follow the `chroot` standard, see below:

 **125** The error is with podman **_itself_**